OpenAgua/openagua-documentation/docs/the-team.md

 [**Casey Brown, PhD, Hydrosystems Research Group, University of Massachusetts Amherst**](https://cee.umass.edu/faculty/casey-brown).
 Dr. Brown helps guide the vision of OpenAgua and helps ensure its continued short-term development in the context of multiple high profile water systems.

+**Don Park**.
+Don, who currently a graduate student in the UMass Hydrosystems Research Group, has previous experience in the startup world and cloud software management, and provides valuable insights into the application development process.
+Don also maintains a list of useful articles related to programming conventions, [Programming and You!](https://projects.cloudwaterlab.com/donpark/ProgrammingKnowledge).

 Past contributors:

 **Laura Elisa-Garza, M.S., Center for Water for Latin America and the Caribbean, Tecnológico de Monterrey**.
 Laura is leading the study to demonstrate OpenAgua for the city of Monterrey, Mexico, develops content \(e.g., documentation\) and visual design, and continually tests OpenAgua